basilspice/airbnb-clone/README.md

 Properties will have a unique url id so listings can be shared to random users and always show the same propery based of off the id.
 https://property-renter.vercel.app/listings/658609354b44b3f67abd9397

 From the properties screen a user can reserve said property for any amount of selected time.
-Once the second date is selected it wil calculate your total amount based off of the selected time
+Once the second date is selected it will calculate your total amount based off of the selected time

 Hitting reserve (while logged in) will render a small popup modal with a "Success" message
 If the user is not logged in, the Login modal will popup asking the user to login